What to Bring - First Meeting

 9) Have questions ready that you would like to discuss.

 - Ask us anything that’s on your mind.
-We understand that a new home project is a huge undertaking.
-You’re likely to have many questions throughout the process.
-We’re here to share our resources and help you find the answers you need.
+We understand that a custom home project is a big deal!
+You’ll likely have many questions throughout the process.
+We’re here to share our insight and help you find the answers you need.